Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Semi-classical pionless as the approximate ground state of certain nuclei

-because the $SU(2)\chi PT$ $\pi_3$ particle is also a NGB pseudo-scalar in the chiral limit, and cannot survive in the interior of a parity-even \SchiNL.

-Even though explicit pion and $\eta$ fields vanish in \SchiNL, their quantum numbers reappear in its PCAC properties from nucleon bi-linears and four-nucleon terms in the divergences of axial vector currents.
+Even though explicit pion and eta fields vanish in \SchiNL, their quantum numbers reappear in its PCAC properties from nucleon bi-linears and four-nucleon terms in the divergences of axial vector currents.
 That these average to zero in \SchiNLb plays a crucial role in the conservation of axial-vector currents within the liquid.

-It is now straightforward to see that, in the liquid approximation, a homogeneous $SU(2) \chi PT$ nucleon liquid drop with no meson condensate satisfies all relevant CVC and PCAC equations.
-In fact, of all the space-time components of the three $SU(2)_{L+R}$ vector currents $J^\mu_a$ and three $SU(2)_{L-R}$ axial vector currents $J^{5\mu}_a$, only $J^0_3$ does not vanish in \SchiNL.
+It is now straightforward to see that, in the liquid approximation, a homogeneous \chiPTtwb nucleon liquid drop with no meson condensate satisfies all relevant CVC and PCAC equations.
+As shown in Appendix \ref{Nuclear_current_section}, most of the space-time components of the three SU(2)$_{L+R}$ vector currents $J^\mu_a$ and three axial vector currents $J^{5\mu}_a$ vanish: only $J^0_3$ is nonzero in \SchiNL.